odoo/documentation/content/applications/productivity/documents.rst

 Configure the actions
 ---------------------

-Select the :guilabel:`Actions` tab to set up your action.
+Go to the :guilabel:`Actions` section to set up your action.
 You can simultaneously:

 - **Move to Workspace**: move the file to any workspace;
 - **Create**: create one of the following items attached to the file in your database: